 The recognition part works great, and you’ll get a text flash up on your display while you point the camera so you can check that the AI is seeing what you are.
 When it comes to actual results, however, I found mixed results.
 AI camera tech tends to be a little too strong in my experience.
 It’s almost like the software wants to make it obvious that it has changed something.
 You’ll often find over-saturated, overly-punchy images.
 You can always deactivate it with a single tap, though.
 The maximum resolution for shooting video is 1920 x 1080 at 60 fps.

 Micro-USB charging, but a day's worth of juice

 The Honor 8X houses a 3,740mAh battery which, when you take into account that enormous display, had me worried when I first started using the phone.
 Huawei and Honor phones are known for their aggressive power-saving software and if you leave EMUI to do its thing you can stretch battery life to well above average for a phone with a screen this big.

-I was surprised that, unlike my Huawei P10, the Honor 8X does not constantly warn me that I’m using too much power whenever I am using Pocket Casts ort Spotify.
-At this price point, I can’t really complain about a day and half of battery life for normal usage, although I am quite a light user compared to some of our other editors.
+I was surprised that, unlike my Huawei P10, the Honor 8X does not constantly warn me that I’m using too much power whenever I am using Pocket Casts or Spotify.
+At this price point, I can’t really complain about a day and half of battery life for normal usage, although I am a light user compared to some of our other editors.